DaniElectra/badge-arcade-server/README.md

 This will create the `data` folder, which will host the main data for each account.

 Now, use a proxy server to redirect your traffic from your Nintendo 3DS to the server.
-If you will use `mitmproxy`, you can use the Python script available with the code:
+If you will use `mitmproxy`, you can use the Python script available with the code (not before also customizing the script (not before also customizing the script):

 ```shell
 mitmproxy -s badge-arcade.py --no-http2
 ```

-**Disclaimer**: the server doesn't *(currently)* retrieve any information from the official servers, and thus it will not contain your saves.
-You will need to provide it yourself by capturing the data using a proxy.
+**Disclaimer**: You may need to use a custom mitmproxy repository like `mitmproxy-nintendo`, which include the patches for mitmproxy to work under the 3DS.

 ## What works

 - [x] Connect to the servers
-- [ ] GET your saved data*
+- [x] GET your saved data*
-- [ ] POST new data*
+- [x] POST new data*
 - [x] Handle creating new accounts

-\* This functionality hasn't been tested, but it should theoretically work.
+\* This functionality is dependent on a temporary fix, which isn't upstream yet.

 ## Internal workings